mui/mui-x/docs/data/data-grid/components/export/export.md

 <p class="description">Components to trigger exports of the Data Grid.</p>

+## Basic usage

+The demo below shows how to use the Export component to trigger exports.

+{{"demo": "GridExportTrigger.js", "bg": "inline"}}

 ## Anatomy

-The Export component is comprised of the following parts:
+The Export component contains the following parts:

 ```tsx
 <Grid.Export.PrintTrigger />